onap/vnfrqts-requirements/docs/Chapter7.rst

   - Runtime lifecycle events and related actions (e.g., control responses, tests) which can be performed for the VNF.

 * R-84366 The VNF Package **MUST** include documentation describing VNF Functional APIs that are utilized to build network and application services.
 This document describes the externally exposed functional inputs and outputs for the VNF, including interface format and protocols supported.
-* R-36280 The VNF Vendor **MUST** provide documentation describing VNF Functional Capabilities that are utilized to operationalize the VNF and compose complex services.
+* R-36280 The VNF provider **MUST** provide documentation describing VNF Functional Capabilities that are utilized to operationalize the VNF and compose complex services.
-* R-98617 The VNF Vendor **MUST** provide information regarding any dependency (e.g., affinity, anti-affinity) with other VNFs and resources.
+* R-98617 The VNF provider **MUST** provide information regarding any dependency (e.g., affinity, anti-affinity) with other VNFs and resources.

 **Resource Configuration**